 “Enterprise demand obviously in the second quarter was solid,” CEO Dell said on the conference call.
 “Increasingly we’re changing the sale to be a complete data center sale.”

 Dell is hiring Marius Haas, a former adviser at KKR & Co. and executive at Hewlett-Packard Co.
-(HPQ), who’ll join the company as president of enterprise solutions.
+(HPQ:US), who’ll join the company as president of enterprise solutions.
 Brad Anderson, who had held the position, is leaving Dell.

 Haas “inherits a business that is growing and in great shape,” Gladden told analysts.
 Last month, Dell agreed to acquire Quest, a maker of programs to manage corporate computer systems, for about $2.4 billion.
 In May, Dell bought closely held Wyse Technology Inc. to gain desktop devices used by cloud- computing customers.

 Yet even past growth engines such as Dell’s own storage products and enterprise services are slowing, ISI Group Inc. analyst Brian Marshall said in a note to clients yesterday.

 Dell-owned storage devices, not counting those it resells on behalf of EMC Corp.
 (EMC:US), rose 6 percent in the second quarter after three straight quarters of 20 percent growth, he said.